This Little Chickie

 "Laxus…" Mirajane snarled, but he paid her no attention and instead grabbed Lucy's arm and proceeded to drag her through the guild and out the door.
 As she was dragged past, Lucy felt a mixture of sympathetic and apologetic stares land on her and she didn't blame her guild mates for not sacrificing themselves in an attempt to rescue her.
 Only the stupid or freakishly strong could even think about challenging the guy, especially when he was radiating aggravation like he was at that moment.

 "Now listen up…go pack whatever you need, but keep it light.
 Anything more than a small travel bag and it's going out the window.
 Meet me at the train station.
 You have fifteen minutes.
 If you're smart and do exactly as I tell you, you will come back unharmed and a hell of a lot richer.
-Now get going."
-He said shoving her in the direction of her home (how he knew was something Lucy did not want to know).
+Now get going," he said shoving her in the direction of her home (how he knew which way it was was a mystery).

 "Y-yes sir!"
 Lucy squeaked and rushed off toward her apartment without looking back.
 Her mind was blank until she opened her door and dove into the charming atmosphere of her place.
 She leaned her back against the door and let it all sink in.
 What on earth could he need her for?
 He was an S-class wizard for crying out loud.
 What good could she possibly be?
 Now that she was away from him, she considered not going, and flat-out refusing to accompany him, but deep down she knew that there was nothing she could do.
 If she put up a fight, who knows what he would do to her.

-Knowing she couldn't waste time for her own sake, Lucy pushed off the door and proceeded to pack.
+Figuring she couldn't waste time for her own sake, Lucy pushed off the door and proceeded to pack.
 She chose plain pajamas, determined to look as non-sexy as she could on the trip.
-She chose plain clothes, simple, comfortable and the total opposite of what she usually wore (she basically packed the clothes she used when cleaning her house or when she was sick).
-She packed her sneakers, toothpaste, toothbrush and other necessities and managed to fit everything in a travel pack.
-"Keep it light" he had said.
+She chose plain clothes, simple, comfortable and the total opposite of what she usually wore, packing what she usually used when cleaning her house or when she was sick.
+She gathered her sneakers, toothpaste, toothbrush and other necessities and managed to fit everything in her travel pack.
+It was from the same set as her preferred suitcase.
+"Keep it light," he had said.
 Well…she did.
 Once she was done, she double-checked her keys then headed for the train station; the anxiety over what was to come left her wishing she was still sick.